December 15, 2022

 Verified Security Tests (VST) are compiled binaries that have been compiled and tested against target operating systems with a high degree of confidence.

-From the CLI, you can list the tests your account comes with by default through prelude build list-tests.
+From the CLI, you can list the tests your account comes with by default through prelude build tests.
 Select a test ID, such as “Health Check”, and enable it to run daily for all your probes using prelude detect enable-test 39de298a-911d-4a3b-aed4-1e8281010a9a.
+(In fact, the Health Check VST is automatically enabled on all accounts.)
 Go back to your probe and restart it.
-Probes look for enabled tests every 12 hours and do nothing in the meantime.
+Probes look for enabled tests every 4 hours and do nothing in the meantime.

 Want to write your own VSTs?
 Build is a tool designed for security engineers and penetration testers to write custom VSTs.
 You can upload the credentials from your CLI to use the same account you’ve been using here.